-Daily morning cough, which is usually first noticed in the winter months, with clear sputum (mucus from the lungs) is the earliest symptom of COPD.
+Daily cough, which is usually first noticed in the winter months, with clear sputum (mucus from the lungs) is the earliest symptom of COPD.
 Coughing may be worse during a cold or respiratory infection, and the mucus may turn yellow or green.

 A whistling or rustling sound may be heard when exhaling, which is prolonged.
 Wheezing often worsens with a cold or respiratory infection.

 This symptom develops as COPD becomes progressively worse.
 At first, shortness of breath may only occur with physical exertion, but as the disease becomes more advanced, it may occur after very modest activity.
 When the illness becomes very severe, shortness of breath occurs even at rest.